DefGuard/defguard/web/src/shared/video-tutorials/README.md

 # Video Tutorials

-The video tutorials widget displays route-specific YouTube video tutorials inside the authenticated app shell.
-A floating "Video tutorials" button appears in the bottom-right corner when videos are available for the current route.
-Clicking it opens a panel listing the relevant videos; clicking a video opens a full-screen overlay with an embedded YouTube player.
+The video tutorials module displays YouTube video tutorials inside the authenticated app shell.
+A floating "Video tutorials" button appears in the bottom-right corner.
+Clicking it opens a two-panel modal: the left panel shows a searchable, collapsible list of all tutorial sections; the right panel shows the selected video in an embedded YouTube player with its title, description, and links to the relevant app page and documentation.

-The widget is mounted in `src/routes/_authorized/_default.tsx` and is therefore available across the entire authenticated layout.
+The module is mounted in `src/routes/_authorized/_default.tsx` and is therefore available across the entire authenticated layout.
 While a video is loading a skeleton placeholder is shown; if the video fails to load within 8 seconds, a "Video unavailable" message is displayed instead.

+A separate floating launcher button (`NavTutorialsButton`) is shown in the navigation when at least one video is available for the current route.
+Clicking it also opens the modal.

 ---